ivogeorg/ce-learning-progression-004-02-Data-and-memory/learning-progression.md

 ##### References and pointers
 [[toc](#table-of-contents)]

 Now that we know about memory addresses, we can recall the short mention of references from a previous step.
 References are the programmatic equivalents of addresses, a sort of "invisible addresses".
-When arguments are passed to a function, they are either copied (pass `[<cept>]`_by value_) or referenced (pass `[<cept>]`_by reference_).
+When arguments are passed to a function, they are either copied (pass _by value_) or referenced (pass _by reference_).
 To the programmer, this difference is invisible in most languages, JavaScript included.
 The difference is implemented based on the type of the argument: pass by value for primitive types, pass by reference for arrays and objects.
-While the programmer does not see the addresses themselves, reference-type `[<cept>]`_identifiers_ (meaning variable and function names) are matched to memory addresses when a program is activated and executed.
+While the programmer does not see the addresses themselves, reference-type _identifiers_ (meaning variable and function names) are matched to memory addresses when a program is activated and executed.

-Some languages, most notably C and C++, have explicit reference types, called `[<cept>]`_pointers_.
+Some languages, most notably C and C++, have explicit reference types, called _pointers_.
 Here is a small example:
 ```c
 // Example 2.1.4